byuawsfhtl/JsonWalker/README.md

 ## Advanced Type Safety Features

-### Type Narrowing with ensureType()
+### Type Narrowing with ensure_type()

-The `ensureType()` method filters out values that don't match the expected type and provides type inference.
+The `ensure_type()` method filters out values that don't match the expected type and provides type inference.
 You don't need to use it at the end of your paths- the only consequence is that your variable will just have return type of `any`.
 Type hinting is nice though, which is why this demo has it for all the examples.

 ```python
 from JsonWalker.walk import JsonPath